 The Proper English Breakfast for Royal Occasions

 A proper English breakfast consists of two fried eggs, a couple of bangers (sausage), black pudding (blood sausage), roasted tomatoes, baked beans (preferably warmed in the can and not drained), sauteed mushrooms and toasted bread covered in suet.
 Personally, I prefer to lead off with kippers and perhaps a scone or two covered in double clotted cream from Devonshire (yummy!).
-No less than an authority as The Sunday Times suggests that a “proper” English Breakfast may have as many as 3,000 calories and argues quite persuasively that unless you can work those calories off by noon, the English Breakfast will kill you.
-Discretion and the sensibilities of our readers prevents me from rendering a picture of the traditional English breakfast on Gourmay.
-Nevertheless, for those who wish to indulge themselves I provide this link to a proper English breakfast.
+No less than authority as The Sunday Times suggests that a “proper” English Breakfast may have as many as 3,000 calories and argues quite persuasively that unless you can work those calories off by noon, the English Breakfast will kill you.
+Discretion and the sensibilities of our readers prevent me from rendering a picture of the traditional English breakfast on Gourmay.
+Nevertheless, for those who wish to indulge themselves, I provide this link to a proper English breakfast.

 At my age, I can no longer stomach a large breakfast and, as such, the English Breakfast is a tradition that will be missed as I watch the Royal Wedding with my muesli and skim milk.
-Nevertheless, in the great tradition of Upstairs Downstairs we will rise with fellow Englishmen and women around the globe and cross our heart as we sing God Save the Queen.
+Nevertheless, in the great tradition of Upstairs Downstairs, we will rise with fellow Englishmen and women around the globe and cross our heart as we sing God Save the Queen.
 Pure theater.
 Even Lady Gaga can’t match the spectacle.